cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/modules.rst.txt

    anaconda3/2021.05          libxscrnsaver/1.0.0         trnascan-se/2.0.11
    [...]

-The command can also be used to search for specific modules by specifying one or more keywords:
+The ``avail`` command can also be used to search for specific modules by specifying one or more keywords:

 .. code:: shell